404src/exocore/index.md

 ## About

-Hi, I'm Ali1, a recent electronic system engineer graduate with a minor in cybersecurity.
+Hi, I'm Ali, a recent electronic system engineer graduate with a minor in cybersecurity.
 I've created this wiki to help keep track and document my journey into IT/InfoSec/CS/Cloud, and intend to structure it for others who may be interested in the learning resources I utilized.

 ## Wiki Environment

-The wiki is sectioned into

 This wiki utilizes a [Jamstack](https://jamstack.org/) workflow and extension of [Foam](https://github.com/foambubble/foam) to act as a complete system of accessible and standardized autopublishing knowledgebase.
 For more information on how you can create your own knowledgebase, visit the [[installation-instructions|installation instruction]] page.